-This technological shift can be intimidating for traditional sign shops who are forced to either adapt or resign themselves to failure.
-As more businesses adopt to—and begin to see the advantages of—digital signs, those who don’t start looking into digital signage opportunities for traditional sign shops stand to lose significant market share.
+This technological shift can be intimidating as it forces traditional sign shops to either adapt or resign themselves to failure.
+More businesses adapt to—and begin to see the advantages of—digital signs.
+However, those who don’t start looking into digital signage opportunities for traditional sign shops stand to lose significant market share.

 One of the biggest benefits of digital signage is its efficiency at engaging consumers.
-A frequently cited blog shows that 59% of consumers who came into contact with digital signage wanted to learn more about the advertised topic.
+Research shows that 59% of consumers who came into contact with digital signage wanted to learn more about the advertised topic.
 Though this engagement comes with higher implementation costs than traditional signage, the benefits make it a worthwhile and defensible investment:

 Factor in the reduced environmental impact and the personalized organic outreach, and you have a digital option that may one day render old-fashioned signage obsolete.

 Static sign providers have enjoyed a long run of being the go-to option for information display, particularly in the retail, advertising, and manufacturing worlds.
-While this business model was successful in a time where computerization and digital systems were still new, the modern era of signage demands more.
+This business model was successful in a time where computerization and digital systems were still new.
+However, the modern era of signage demands more.

-Efficiency, adaptability, and connectivity rule the day, and emerging metrics for consumer engagement demonstrate the value of digital strategies across all of these fields.
+Efficiency, adaptability, and connectivity rule the day.
+Emerging metrics for consumer engagement demonstrate the value of digital strategies across all of these fields.

 The way traditional signage is produced puts it at a disadvantage from the very beginning.
 Traditional sign companies rely heavily on their supply chains—the distributors of their consumable materials, the designers, and the manufacturing process of creating the signs.
 This is a necessary business model for traditional production, but suffers from several drawbacks.